Search

 Requirements of Travel Insurance on Kanchenjunga South Base Camp Trek

-Travel insurance is a must for the Kanchenjunga South Base Camp Trek to ensure your safety and well-being throughout the journey.
+Travel insurance is necessary for the Kanchenjunga South Base Camp Trek to ensure your safety and well-being throughout the journey.
 The insurance should cover medical expenses, emergency evacuation, trip cancellation, and loss of personal belongings.
-Since the trek takes place in remote areas, emergency evacuation by helicopter or other means might be necessary in case of illness or injury.
-It is essential to have insurance that includes coverage for high-altitude trekking and medical emergencies, as some insurance policies may not cover activities at altitudes above a certain limit.
-You should check with your insurance provider to confirm that the coverage is appropriate for this trek and its specific challenges.
+Since the trek takes place in remote areas, emergency evacuation by helicopter or other means must also be included in case of illness or injury.

 Altitude Sickness and Remedies during Kanchenjunga South Base Camp Trek